 About This Recipe

-Perfection Salad is a vintage recipe made by adding chopped veggies to a sweet and tangy gelatin.
+This gelatin salad is a fabulous and wonderful vintage recipe made by adding chopped veggies to a sweet and tangy gelatin.
 It was popular in the 1940s and 1950s.
 My version uses cabbage, celery, carrots, and pineapple suspended in a sweet and tart lemon gelatin.
+You have to use plain unflavored gelatin for this recipe in addition to the classic Jell-O for best results.
+(I also use that product in Divinity Frozen Fruit Salad, another delicious classic.)

 Then he took the first bite.
-His eyes widened and he exclaimed, “this is so yummy!”
+His eyes widened and he exclaimed, “this is so good!”

 And he’s right.
 Enjoy this salad yourself.